jhenzely/owrf/README.md

 ## It is working
-Just download, chmod 755 owrf.sh and add it to rc.local Don't forget to report issue.
+Just download, chmod 755 owrf.sh and add it to rc.local <br>
+Don't forget to report issue.

 The script is checking if repeated network is available, if not, it will automatically disable repeated network interface, so You can always see Your repeater.